nimkus/myFlix-client/README.md

 # Bunbuster App

-**Hop into the Bunnyverse and find your favorite blockbusters in a world inhabited entirely by bunnies.**
+**Hop into the Bunnyverse: discover your favorite blockbusters in a world ruled by bunnies!**

 Welcome to **Bunbuster**, where the only stars in the show are fluffy, whisker-twitching, carrot-chomping bunnies!
 Dive into a parallel universe where every blockbuster is bunny-themed: heroes with floppy ears, villains with twitchy noses, and epic adventures that will leave you hopping with joy.